Thrombosed Hemorrhoid

 • Stool softeners

-These treatments help reduce inflammation and allow the clot to resolve naturally.
+These measures help reduce irritation and allow the clot to resolve naturally.

-If a thrombosed hemorrhoid causes severe pain within the first 48–72 hours, a colorectal surgeon may recommend removing the clot.
+If a thrombosed hemorrhoid is causing severe pain and the patient presents early, a colorectal surgeon may discuss an office-based procedure.

 • Local anesthesia